dell/csm-docs/content/docs/concepts/replication/replication-opvirt.md

   Support of Metro Replication with OpenShift Virtualization for CSI drivers.
 ---

-Starting in v1.12.0, the Replication module supports the metro volume replication for Persistent Volumes (PVs) created via virtualized workloads (VMs).
+Starting in CSM 1.14, the Replication module supports the metro volume replication for Persistent Volumes (PVs) created via virtualized workloads (VMs).